malacandrian/malacandrian.github.io/_posts/2016-07-19-I want to be the very best.md

 Because in Jesus' new kingdom, not only do we live by this better way of life, but so does our king.
 In fact, he is the king because of this new system.
 Jesus does not just tell us to make ourselves slaves, but he gives up his heavenly throne to make himself a slave.
 He does not merely tell us to lower ourselves, but he lowers himself, first to earth as a man, then to death.

-Jesus has gone lower than anyone else, he has served more than anyone else, and so he is lifted higher than anyone else.
+So I'm going to keep playing Pokémon Go, I'm going to keep enjoying it, and I'm going to keep failing at it.
+I'm going to continue enjoy seeing the internet full of inspiring stories about the game.
+But I'm not going to buy into its lie.
+I don't want to be the very best, like no one ever was.
+Becuase I know that Jesus has gone lower than anyone else, he has served more than anyone else, and so he is lifted higher than anyone else.
 The number one spot belongs to Jesus, and Jesus alone, and so he is lifting all of us up.
-Isn't that a much better world to live in?